PLEASE READ CAREFULLY AND FOLLOW

 - CHECK IN – You must check in and pick up your bike number and course ID wristband

 a.
-FRIDAY Nov 3 – Bandshell, Oceanside Pier between noon and 7:00pm.
+FRIDAY Nov 3 – Outside the Bandshell, Oceanside Pier between noon and 7:00pm.

 b.
 SATURDAY Nov 4 – Betty’s Lot on The Strand, south of the Oceanside Pier, between 5:30am and 9:00am.